Stiven Rodríguez: Envigado

 On 10 July 2021 he signed for Envigado on loan until the end of 2021 season.
 He played a total of 15 matches and scored two goals for the club.

 Sri Pahang

 He continued his loan spell to join Malaysia Super League side Sri Pahang FC on 29 May 2022 on a six-month loan deal.
 He scored his first goal with the club in a 2–5 defeat against Penang FC in the FA cup quarter finals.
 His first league goal for the club saw him scoring a solo-run goal in a 2–0 victory against long-term rival Selangor FC.
 At the end of the season he scored a total of 12 goals in 17 appearances.

+Alianza Petrolera

+In January 2023 he returned to his home country to join Alianza Petrolera on a season-long loan deal.
+On 14 May 2023, he scored a penalty in a 2–1 victory against Atlético Nacional.